 A minimum of 120 hours is needed to graduate with the Exercise Science degree.
 This includes a 200-hour 9-credit internship.

-The 200-hour 9-credit internship is completed during the second semester of their senior year, after the majority of all coursework has been completed at a satisfactory level.
+Students have an option of completing a 300-hour 9-credit internship is completed during the second semester of their senior year, after the majority of all coursework has been completed at a satisfactory level.

 Yes, traditionally 1-3 Exercise Science courses are offered during the summer depending on the number of students in need of taking additional workloads.

 Yes, however you should speak with your advisor prior to taking a course at another institution.
 In addition, your last 30 credits towards graduation MUST be completed at WSSU.